Esri/storymap-journal/README.md

 #### How to deploy the application on a web server?
 If you are not familiar with web servers here is three solutions:
  * Use a free hosting service like [Dropbox](https://www.dropbox.com), you may have to [configure Dropbox to enable webpage hosting](https://www.dropbox.com/enable_public_folder)
- * On Windows or Mac OS, use a simple web server like [Mongoose](https://code.google.com/p/mongoose/)
+ * Use the web server that comes with your server Operating System.
+On Windows this is Internet Information Services(IIS), if you have a `C:\inetpub\wwwroot` folder on your computer, you should be able to access it's content using `http://localhost`
- * Use the web server that comes with your Operating System.
-On windows this is Internet Information Services(IIS), if you have a `C:\inetpub\wwwroot` folder on your computer, you should be able to access it's content using `http://localhost`
+ * On Windows or Mac OS, use a simple web server like [Mongoose](https://code.google.com/p/mongoose/) (not recommanded for production)

 ## Configuration
 Coming soon.